 Volunteers cost money.
 They cost money to recruit (advertising and manpower), to train (venue hire and travel expenses), to deploy (ditto) and, very importantly, to keep happy (swag and a glass of wine don’t hurt).
 So don’t forget about these costs when setting up your race budget!

 If you are early enough in your plans and do not know whether support from volunteers will materialise, play it safe.
 Start off by using in your budget the cost of hiring staff to do the jobs you expect your volunteers to cover.
 Then when you get the volunteers you need, decrease or adjust these costs accordingly.

 SEE ALSO: How to Find, Train & Retain Volunteers

 Are you ready to build your race budget plan?
 We have put together a great template you can use to build a flexible race budget from the bottom up.

-To receive your copy of the race budget template and instructions doc, simply enter your email below:
+To download your copy of the race budget template, click here.

 READ NEXT: How to Prepare a Race Director Checklist →